 - Debts and liabilities of each spouse

-- Circumstances and factors which contributed to the divorce
+- Circumstances and factors that contributed to the divorce

 - Tax consequences to each party